sasadangelo/docker-tutorials/README.md

 - stop_containers.sh

 There is a better way to manage images and containers in Docker when the containers live on the same host: Docker Compose.
 The following tutorial shows how to replace those scripts with a single YAML file and use the command ```docker-compose up```to start all the containers and ```docker-compose down```to destroy them.

+To run a demo of the tutorial read the instructions [here](https://github.com/sasadangelo/docker-tutorials/tree/master/postgresql-cluster-compose).